TomNuttall/strava-api-summary/infastructure/README.md

 ## Overview

 - CloudFormation templates used to deploy infastructure on AWS.
-- GitHub action runs on push to main branch and change in app or tests folder.
+- GitHub action runs on push to main branch.
+  - deploy-lambda runs on change in app/src folder.
     - Runs lambda unit tests, builds lambda package then deploys.
+  - deploy-assets runs on change in assets folder.
+    - Syncs image assets folder with s3 bucket.

 ## Architecture Diagram